mongodb/mongo-java-driver/docs/reference/content/driver/reference/monitoring.md

 [command monitoring specification](https://github.com/mongodb/specifications/blob/master/source/command-monitoring/command-monitoring.rst),
 allowing an application to be notified when a command starts and when it either succeeds or fails.

-An application registers command listeners with a `MongoClient` by configuring `MongoClientOptions` with instances of classes that implement the [`CommandListener`]({{< apiref "mongodb-driver-core" "com/mongodb/event/CommandListener" >}}) interface.
+An application registers command listeners with a `MongoClient` by configuring `MongoClientSettings` with instances of classes that implement the [`CommandListener`]({{< apiref "mongodb-driver-core" "com/mongodb/event/CommandListener" >}}) interface.
 Consider the following, somewhat simplistic, implementation of the `CommandListener` interface: